kddnewton/ripper-docs/events.md

 ### `words_sep`

-`words_sep` is a scanner event that represents the separation between two words inside of a word literal array.
+`words_sep` is a scanner event that represents the separation between two words inside of a word literal array, or before/after the first/last word, if any.
 It contains any amount of whitespace characters that are used to delimit the words.
 For example,

 ```ruby
 %w[